 Upper respiratory infections, such as the common cold, can lead to excess tearing.
 Conjunctivitis, also called pink eye, can occur due to pathogens (viruses, bacteria, and fungi), allergens, and even foreign particles (5).
 Relevant treatment of the condition can lead to relief from tearing.

 Pediatric glaucoma is an eye condition where the optic nerve is damaged (6).
 It may affect one or both eyes.
-The condition usually occurs due to increased pressure (intraocular pressure) inside the eye, leading to the damage of the optic nerve.Excessive tears are one of the many symptoms of the condition (7).
+The condition usually, but not always, occurs due to increased pressure (intraocular pressure) inside the eye, leading to the damage of the optic nerve.Excessive tears are one of the many symptoms of the condition (7).

 When To See A Doctor?